 The campus family at MLC will be using a mobile and web (online) app called #CampusClear (https://www.campusclear.com/) for personal, daily screening.

 Each student, staff, and faculty member will be expected to conduct a daily self-screening procedure (including a temperature check) before starting the day’s activities, and must log the results using the #CampusClear app.
-Students should log their current health status 7-days a week by 12:00 p.m. (noon).
+Students should log their current health status 7-days a week.
 Workers should log their current health status on workdays.

 Individuals reporting no symptoms after their personal screening will be cleared for work or study.

-Individuals experiencing symptoms will be instructed to follow appropriate protocols, including filling out the Contact Me form for the Campus Nurse to contact the individual experiencing symptoms.
-The Campus Nurse will contact the symptomatic individual in a reasonable amount of time.
+Individuals experiencing symptoms, or those who tested positive or are awaiting test results, or have been identified as a close contact, will be instructed to follow appropriate protocols, including filling out the Contact Me form for the Campus Nurse or designee to contact the individual.
+The Campus Nurse will contact the individual in a reasonable amount of time.
 If an individual needs immediate medical attention, the individual should call their medical provider, or call 9-1-1.

 The novel coronavirus (SARS-CoV-2), the virus that causes COVID-19, has been identified as a worldwide pandemic by the World Health Organization.
 At present, there is no vaccine to prevent a person from contracting COVID-19 and no standardized, effective treatment for those who are infected.
 While it is true that the majority of people who are infected with coronavirus are asymptomatic or suffer only mild symptoms, some infected persons have extremely negative health outcomes, including long-term respiratory damage and/or death.
 The coronavirus is highly contagious and is believed to spread mainly from person-to-person via respiratory droplets.